BYU-ECE-Software/BAIT/Docs/Final Design Package/Campaign Creation Instructions.md

 #### Images
 All images that are referenced in this file can be stored in `/SEPPTIC/sepptic/static`.
 They can be stored in other places, you will just have to add the correct path.

+## Creation
+To create a campaign, all you need to do is make a copy of the CampaignDefinitions.ts file as a .json file.
+Fill it out with all the data you need for your campaign.
+Move it into the sepptic/src/server/campaigns folder, and that's it.
+The website will dynamically generate all the needed elements to fit the campaign.